GoogleCloudPlatform/alloydb-java-connector/README.md

   independent of the database protocol.
 * **Convenience:** The Connector removes the requirement to use and distribute SSL certificates.

-NOTE: The Connector is currently in public preview and *may* contain breaking changes.

 ## Usage